 Many providers of “low-cost” shared web hosting like Hostpapa advertise “unlimited bandwidth” — but it’s a scam, and you could end up with your website shut down and back-up functions blocked unless you pay higher fees.
 Don’t get burned.
 Learn from my experience.

-In 2018-19, the web hosting provider Hostpapa started slowing down (“throttling”) my website, and then suddenly without notice shut my site down completely until I paid higher fees.
+In 2018-19, the web hosting provider Hostpapa suddenly without notice shut my website down completely until I paid higher fees.
 This seemed like a scam.
 I investigated and discovered that’s exactly what it was – and I was far from Hostpapa’s only victim.
 In this post, I summarize what I learned about this profitable scam aspect of Hostpapa’s regular business operations.
 I do it in a way that is understandable for non-technical people, and I then suggest key questions to ask before signing up with any “cheap” web hosting provider like Hostpapa.

 Hostpapa gets generally good reviews.
 Learning #1: You cannot trust most reviews of web hosting providers.
 Search engines return “Reviews of…”, “Top ten…” and “Best…” lists very high in search results, so there are massive profits in posting such lists and reviews.
 Most reviews of the “best web hosting providers” are put together by a person or company that’s typically getting paid by the web hosting companies every time a visitor clicks through to the companies’ websites, and is paid more if the visitor signs up.
 So if a top-ten list gives a very bad review, it’s usually just because that particular company has no such “affiliate programs” with scam reviewers.
 (Reviews done by established, independent tech magazines are a better bet.)